BYU-PCCL/holodeck-engine/README.md

 Status](https://jenkins.holodeck.ml/buildStatus/icon?job=holodeck-engine%2Fdevelop)

 Holodeck is a simulator for training reinforcement learning agents in Unreal Engine.
-We currently support Unreal Engine 4.22.

 This repository contains everything you need to _build environments_ for Holodeck in Unreal Engine.
 If you want to use pre-built worlds, use the [Python client](https://github.com/byu-pccl/holodeck).

+We currently support Unreal Engine 4.22.
+For best results, use Windows.

 ## Contributing